 Through the first eight games last season, the opposition scored three or more runs in an inning eight times.
 The Cats have surrendered three or more runs in a frame just once this year (Feb.
-7 vs. New Mexico).
+7 vs.

 Start ?'Er Up

 UA’s starters have done an outstanding job in the young season.
 The six pitchers that have combined to start the eight games thus far have earned five of the eight victories, own a 2.33 ERA in 46 2/3 IP, have limited opponents to a .154 batting average and struck out 41 hitters against just 13 walks.